DFE-Digital/fh-services/docs/arch/ADR027-build-data-warehouse.md

 - Rejected despite its simplicity.
 No new components would be required, just added features to existing components.

-- Rejected because of potentially poorer performance. if user load grows, the execution time of queries would also grow.
+- Rejected because of potentially poorer performance.
+If user load grows, the execution time of queries would also grow.
 Could use caching or replicated databases to mitigate this.